pharmacome/conso/README.md

 This tab-separated values file contains three columns describing other databases that have listed this equivalent entity:

-1. HBP Identifier
+1. CONSO Identifier
 2. Database (preferred using identifiers.org)
 3. Identifier

 ### relations.tsv

-This tab-separated values file describes relations between terms in the HBP terminology:
+This tab-separated values file describes relations between terms in CONSO:

 1. Source Namespace
 2. Source Identifier